roodjinocherilus/Template-Webpack-Linters/README.md

-# Newproject-with-linters
+# Template-Webpack-Linters
-This is a template Repository for all project with linters installed
+This is a template Repository for webpack project with Linters pre-installed